What tourist spots in Fukushima Prefecture do locals recommend to foreigners? [Top 10 reader survey]

 5th to 6th place (same number of votes)

-The weeping cherry tree, a nationally designated natural monument, is estimated to be over 1,000 years old and is counted among Japan’s three most famous cherry trees.
-It is said that the name comes from the fact that the small pale pink flowers that bloom all over the branches look like a waterfall.
+This weeping cherry tree, a Nationally Designated Natural Monument, is estimated to be over 1,000 years old and is considered one of Japan’s three most famous cherry trees.
+Its name comes from the delicate pale pink flowers that cover the branches, cascading like a waterfall in full bloom.

 No.5 Urabandai